 The secretariat was set up in February 2019 and is a semi-autonomous unit housed within Oranga Tamariki.
 It has seven staff (as at August 2020), including five full-time and two part-time people:

 The Secretariat coordinates agency responses to the Royal Commission, drawing on people within agencies to do the response work.

 Strategic governance of the Crown response is provided by a Sponsoring Group comprising the Chief Executives of Oranga Tamariki, the Ministries of Education, Health, and Social Development, and the Crown Law Office.
 The nominated lead Chief Executive is the Secretary of Education, Iona Holsted.

-The Minister of State Services, Hon Chris Hipkins, is the Minister responsible for the Crown response to the Abuse in Care Inquiry.
+The Minister for the Public Service, Hon Chris Hipkins, is the Minister responsible for the Crown response to the Abuse in Care Inquiry.